 Lunar New Year in Vietnam, Malaysia, South Korea, etc.

-Aside from China, the Lunar New Year is celebrated in a number of other Asian countries where you may have manufacturing partners.
+Aside from China, several other Asian countries where you may have manufacturing partners celebrate the Lunar New Year.
 These include Vietnam, South Korea, Singapore, and Indonesia.

-Chinese New Year Shutdown 2023: Managing Product Quality
+Chinese New Year Shutdown 2024: Managing Product Quality

-Consider hiring a third-party product inspection company (like Insight Quality Services) to help you conduct inspections before your goods leave the factory.
+Consider hiring a third-party product inspection company like Insight Quality Services to help you conduct inspections before your goods leave the factory.
 These inspections will help you ensure the quality of your products and avoid poor customer reviews and returns.

 For more information about how to prepare for an inspection, we recommend reading the following guide.